Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Tasks

 \subsection{Ranking adverbs by scalar position}

-Following \citet{soler2020bert}, our first question is whether the rankings of the various scalar adverbs along the relevant scales are observable in the embeddings.
+Our first question is whether the rankings of the various scalar adverbs along their relevant scales are observable in the embeddings.
 Resources that provide scalar rankings for adverbs are scarce, and the few available, such as \citet{taboada2011lexicon}, confound scalar position with other factors.
 Therefore, we defined our own gold standard (cf. Table \ref{table:1}), on the basis of WordNet definitions.

-We combined each target scalar adverb with (the same) 40 common adjectives: \textit{able, bad, big, black, clear, different, early, easy, economic, federal, free, full, good, hard, high, human, important, international, large, late, little, local, low, military, national, new, old, only, political, possible, public, real, recent, right, small, social, special, strong, white, young}.
 We first applied both methods described in \citet{soler2020bert} for assessing the scalar position of scalar adjectives.
 Their first method (SIM) uses a reference point, specifically the top end of each scale, and computes the cosine similarity for each target from the reference point; the similarity should decrease as we move down the scale.
 Their second method (DIFF) uses the difference between between the maximum and minimum words on a scale to define an abstract vector of scale position; the cosine similarity of any word to this vector is taken to indicate its scale position.
-To adapt this method to our full-scale scalar adverbs, we take the difference between the maximal element in each semantic class (e.g \textit{always, definitely, completely}) and the respective non-negative bottom adverb (\textit{sometimes, maybe, slightly}), and again compute cosine similarities for the other adverbs.